MobyGamer/total-dos-launcher/readme.rst

 Step three: Launch the menu program
 -----------------------------------

 Navigate to the directory you copied over and type ``TDL`` to launch the menu.
 Once the menu appears, navigate to the software you want to launch, and hit enter.
 The software will then run, and when it exits, you'll be returned to the menu to make another selection.

 If the software you copy over is in compressed archives (ie. .ZIP files), the menu is smart enough to decompress an archive into a cache directory before trying to launch it.
 (It is also smart enough to not decompress an archive if it has already been decompressed into the cache.)

+Additional Features
+^^^^^^^^^^^^^^^^^^^

+The TDL has some additional features that help with navigation and execution:
+- Pressing any letter will jump to the first title starting with that letter
+- Pressing F2 will mark/unmark a title as a "favorite", and you can use CTRL-F to toggle the title display between all titles and only favorites

+Press F1 to display a complete list of keys and functions.

 Configuring TDL